 In 2020, technology has become an integral part of everyday life.
 Technological progress is developing so rapidly that it’s easy to take it for granted.
 We get used to things like device computing power, beautiful high-resolution displays and fast internet connectivity.
 In fact, any digital product targeting consumers must have a rich, beautiful user interface, offer a flawless user experience and be accessible through any digital channel.
 This user-generated demand for a superior user experience is what drives product development, and the ability to keep up with, or even surpass user expectations, is what counts as competitive advantage in today’s digitized world.

 Now imagine that the next time you bring your car to the dealer for maintenance, you actually pay attention to the software the technician uses to perform diagnostics.
 If you do, a few questions will surely come to mind.
-Why does the software look so different than the apps I use on a daily basis?
+Why does vehicle maintenance software look so different than the apps I use on a daily basis?
 Why does the UI seem so outdated?
 With all the money OEMs have at their disposal, why can’t they keep up with the technological times?

 Believe it or not, there are still some places on earth with unstable or slow internet connectivity, particularly garages and factories.
 The nature of technicians’ work often involves moving in and around the vehicle to perform diagnostics.
 They don’t always have the possibility to sit at a desk and access the Internet.
 This point is also relevant if the product you’re building is to be used across multiple countries or even multiple continents.